nerdchacha/react-toggles/README.md

 ## React Toggles [![Build Status](https://travis-ci.org/nerdchacha/react-toggles.svg?branch=master)](https://travis-ci.org/nerdchacha/react-toggles)

 A simple collection of decently customizable toggle buttons available in **3** basic styles namely **ios, skewed** and **flip**.
-Since this module is more of a plug and play, it uses inline css to style the toggle button so that no ecternal css styles have to be imported.
+Since this module is more of a plug and play, it uses inline css to style the toggle button so that no external css styles have to be imported.

 ## Installation
 ```npm install reacttoggles```